Randy Smith (basketball): NASL

-In early 1975 at age 26, while nearing the height of his basketball career, Smith turned many heads at a tryout for the expansion Tampa Bay Rowdies of the North American Soccer League.
-The Rowdies' management had hoped to sign the two-time college soccer All-American for the outdoor season as one of their "required" American players; however, his contract with the Braves would not allow him to play professional soccer at the time.
-A year later while in between basketball contracts, the Rowdies gave him another look, but it wasn't meant to be.
+In early 1975 at age 26, while nearing the height of his basketball career, Smith tried out for the expansion Tampa Bay Rowdies of the North American Soccer League.
+The Rowdies' management had hoped to sign the two-time college soccer All-American for the outdoor season as one of their "required" American players; however, his contract with the Hawks would not allow him to play professional soccer at the time.
+A year later while in between basketball contracts, the Rowdies gave him another look, but did not sign him to a contract.
 After a third and final tryout in 1977, Rowdies coach Eddie Firmani felt that the combination of playing pro basketball and not playing any soccer for so long had diminished Smith's soccer skills too much.

-Post-NBA
+Executive and coaching career

 After retiring as a player, Smith was an NBA league executive whose duties included assisting former players in need, and he was a coach in the Continental Basketball Association before working at Mohegan Sun in Uncasville, where he worked in marketing.

+Post-playing career

 Smith was inducted into the Suffolk Sports Hall of Fame on Long Island in the Basketball Category with the Class of 1990.
 He was inducted into the Greater Buffalo Sports Hall of Fame in 1992.

 On June 4, 2009, Smith died in Norwich, Connecticut, after a heart attack during a workout.
 He's buried at the Forest Lawn East Cemetery, Weddington, NC.